Selecting Employees for the Engineering Environment

 A better process to follow is to select an informal venue for the interview.
 Lunch at the local coffee shop would be a better option, for instance.
 When having the interview—surround the graduate with other younger employees that understands their way of thinking.
 This ensures that they are a lot more comfortable and you will meet the real person as a consequence.

 Although it’s very hard to determine from one interview if the candidate will fit into your organization, you should get an idea from these processes.

 4. Vacation Work

 Another very good technique is to offer vacation work to potential employees during their studies.
 Many companies follow very formal processes that students have to adhere to apply for vacation work.
 Students never apply—they don’t like the admin, or feel it’s not the environment they want to work in.
-In other cases, students phone and e-mail the potential employers to ask for vacation work but the answer is usually negative, with some long story for explanation.
+In other cases, students phone and e-mail the potential employers to ask for vacation work but the answer is usually negative, with some long story for an explanation.

 Having a relationship with your local university is also a very important part of recruiting new employees.
 We have found that working with the university on research and development—while paying the university and students for their work, gives a great platform to recruit graduate employees.

 In reality, there is no set way to recruit new people to your business.
 Every company has their way of executing this process.
 Companies and managers recruiting people should, however, think about the techniques mentioned above during their recruitment process, to attract the correct talent to their company.